helios-yamet/Fitness-Station/README.md

 * *Again at top of the products page is the navigation bar, see all details at navigation feature.*

-* *Below the page title is a sort products filter, which drops down and the user can toggle products from high-low, A-B, rating& price vice versa.*
+* *Below the page title to far right, is a sort products filter, which drops down and the user can toggle products from high-low, A-B, rating& price vice versa.*

-* *The product images are displayed horizontally in fours and stacked vertically in mobile.*
+* *The product images are displayed horizontally in fours for desktop& tablet and stacked vertically on mobile screens.*

 * *Each product image, details, rating, price and review button is stored in a bootstrap card.
 The image in the header and the rest in the card footer.*